-Unless specifically allowed by course instructors or field examiners (in comprehensive or qualifying exams), students in graduate-level political science courses may not use generative AI tools, such as Chat-GPT.
+Unless specifically allowed by course instructors or qualifying exam examiners, students in graduatelevel political science courses may not use generative AI tools, such as Chat-GPT.
 To do otherwise would be a violation of academic integrity standards.
-The use of generative AI tools in research projects, such as M.A. theses, 3rd Year Papers, or dissertations should be discussed and approved by a student's committee members and either cited appropriately in the paper, thesis, or dissertation or acknowledged in a preface to the research product.
+The use of generative AI tools in research projects, such as M.A. theses, 3rd Year Projects, or dissertations, should be discussed and approved by a student's committee members, and either cited appropriately in the paper, thesis, or dissertation or acknowledged in a preface to the research product.